-We study Arctic ecosystems in Alaska to increase our knowledge of Arctic fishes and how they interact with their environment.
+We study Arctic ecosystems in Alaska to increase our knowledge of Arctic fish and how they interact with their environment.
 We seek information on Arctic fish throughout their life cycle, from eggs and larvae to adults.
 We survey larvae, juveniles and adults to map their distribution and abundance.
 We collect information on their diets, and the distribution of their prey.
 We study their growth under controlled conditions in the lab and measure their body condition.

-The overall goal of our work is to investigate how changing Arctic conditions (such as ocean warming and loss of sea ice) affect Arctic fishes feeding, growth, and survival.
+The overall goal of our work is to investigate how changing Arctic conditions (such as ocean warming and loss of sea ice) affect Arctic fish feeding, growth, and survival.
 This information will support Ecosystem-Based Management in the Arctic.

 Arctic Ecosystem Field Research

-In the field, we survey larval fishes and zooplankton prey with plankton nets of different mesh sizes designed to catch both small and large species.
+In the field, we survey larval fish and zooplankton prey with plankton nets of different mesh sizes designed to catch both small and large species.
 Juveniles and adults are surveyed with hydroacoustics, midwater nets and small bottom trawls.

 Arctic Ecosystem Studies in the Laboratory